qin-guan/study-harder/docs/np/ict/matt/5-assembly.md

 ### Conditional Jumps
 Branches to a label when specific register/flag conditions are met.
 Based on specific flags, equality, unsigned/signed comparisions.
 ![image](https://user-images.githubusercontent.com/103948042/206886451-aadeba6a-33d4-451c-9533-3c1535e96ddf.png)
+!!! tip

+    You Parity Flag is used for error correciton.
+Counts for the number of set bits(bits that are 1) and if the count is even or odd.

 ![image](https://user-images.githubusercontent.com/103948042/206886456-679b2076-6264-4803-8919-6d6c29483b33.png)
 ![image](https://user-images.githubusercontent.com/103948042/206886459-7998ae85-17af-46b3-a946-7d0aa3fd611d.png)
 ![image](https://user-images.githubusercontent.com/103948042/206886465-54d68bcb-498b-4bc7-bc40-0c5de376feff.png)